dwursteisen/intellij-templates/README.md

 Sample
 -------

-Ctrl+J them type "that" to get assertThat method from fest-assert (with static import,...)
+Ctrl+J them type "that" to get assertThat method from assertj (with static import,...)

 or for surround templates :
 select a block of code then : Ctrl + Alt + J and type TRY to surround your code with a try {} catch {}